deepakgithub2001/deepakgithub2001/README.md

 - 👋 Hi, I’m Deepak! @deepakgithub2001
 - 👀 I’m interested in coding, cricket and spending time with loved ones.
 - 🌱 I’m currently learning Full-Stack Web Developement.
-- 💞️ I’m looking to collaborate on Javascript.
+- 💞️ I’m looking to collaborate on JavaScript.
 - 📫 You can reach me here.
 Gmail- deepakchaudhary.cse2001@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Believe on strange, but not a jigri friend they never shy to roast you..